spatialos/gdk-for-unity/docs/content/set-up-new-project.md

-# Set up your project
+# Add the GDK to your project

 Follow the [Setup and installation guide]({{urlRoot}}/setup-and-installing) to make sure you have everything installed.